Designing a Mobile-First AI-Guided Solar Purchase Experience

 /Breakdown 3

-Breakdown 3 — Financing Architecture: Transparency Without Hierarchy Is Noise
+Breakdown 3 — Financing Architecture: Designing for Confidence

-In traditional solar sales, the rep does the confidence-building work — helping customers understand what each option means for *their* situation, not just listing numbers.
-We had removed that layer entirely.
+In traditional solar sales, the rep does the confidence-building work, helping customers understand what each option means for their situation.
+Sunny had removed that layer entirely.
 Users weren't missing information.
 They were missing the ability to translate that information into a decision they felt good about.

-Our design goal became concrete: a user who walks away understanding what each plan *protects them from*, not just what it costs — confident enough to commit without second-guessing.
+Our design goal became concrete: we wanted someone to walk away understanding what each plan protects them from, instead of just what it costs.
+That's what gets people to actually commit.

-**The design problem had three interlocked dimensions, and we had to solve them as a system.**
+The design problem had three parts, and we had to solve them together

-The first was a UX and product tension at once: a stakeholder proposed auto-recommending subscription and reducing visible options to simplify the decision.
-I pushed back — in this context, limiting choices doesn't read as helpful, it reads as steering.
+The first was a UX and product tension at the same time: a stakeholder proposed auto-recommending subscription and reducing visible options to simplify the decision.
+I pushed back.
+In this context, limiting choices doesn't read as helpful, it reads as steering.
 Users needed to feel they were choosing, not being guided toward what benefited the business.
 That advocacy and the UX problem were the same question: *how do you show three plans fairly on a mobile screen, without making comparison feel like work?*

-The answer was a tab architecture — Cash, Loan, and Subscription as equal top-level tabs with identical layout and instant switching.
-Stacking three plans vertically on mobile would have forced excessive scroll, breaking the user's mental thread between options.
+The answer was a tab architecture: Cash, Loan, and Subscription as equal top-level tabs with identical layout and instant switching.
+Stacking three plans vertically on mobile would have forced too much scrolling, and users would lose track of what they were comparing.
 Tabs preserved comparison without demanding effort.
-The system could guide — it could not trap.
+The system could guide.
+It could not trap.

 The second dimension

-The second dimension was information hierarchy.
+The second part was what information goes where.
 I sketched four competing layout structures and brought them into design review.
-Primary/secondary layering won because it forced a single clarifying question: *what three numbers does a user need to hold in their head when they close this page?* From that: monthly payment, monthly savings, before vs. after utility bill.
+The layered approach won because it forced a single clarifying question: *what three numbers does a user need to hold in their head when they close this page?* From that: monthly payment, monthly savings, before vs. after utility bill.
 Those three became visually dominant in every plan tab.
-Everything else — projections, rate assumptions, compliance details — moved into expandable secondary layers.
+Everything else (projections, rate assumptions, compliance details) moved into expandable sections below.
 Nothing removed.
 Everything structured around what actually drives a decision.

 The third dimension

 The third was how each plan communicated its real value.
-"Lease" carried heavy negative associations in solar — asset extraction, lock-in, complexity.
+"Lease" carried heavy negative associations in solar: asset extraction, lock-in, complexity.
 We renamed it "subscription," which more accurately reflected what it was: maintenance included, warranty covered, predictable monthly cost.
 But naming alone didn't move behavior.
 Cross-industry analysis of SaaS and home services revealed why: subscription models win not on ROI, but on *risk reduction*.
-I redesigned the plan card presentation to lead with what subscription protects against — zero upfront, no surprise costs, no ownership complexity — rather than competing on long-term savings numbers it would lose.
+I redesigned the plan card to lead with what subscription actually protects against (zero upfront, no surprise costs, no ownership complexity) instead of competing on long-term savings numbers it would lose.

 SEC.